Adding a New Operation to burn

 This is where any calculation happens currently.
 Playing a guessing game with method names and seeing what completions are suggested will take you far.
 If you are having trouble figuring out how to do it from the docs for that backend, try searching github for relevant function calls.

-Adding the Op to fusion, JIT and wgpu backends
+Adding the Op to fusion, JIT and cubecl backends

 Adding an operator to these backends can be fairly straightforward, though due to what these backends are for, involves a bit more indirection.
-Fusion and jit, like autodiff, are not target backends as much as backends that enable certain functionality for other backends, in this case kernel fusion or just-in-time compilation (only available for burn-wgpu backend at the moment).
+Fusion and jit, like autodiff, are not target backends as much as backends that enable certain functionality for other backends, in this case kernel fusion or just-in-time compilation.
 Adding the operator won't involve doing any calculation, you'll just be describing how the generated code should look.
 Most of this can be copy/pasted/adjusted from other functions.

 Here's how powf was added to burn-fusion: